 Gedmatch review: what to know before you start

-GEDmatch is a non-profit company which focuses on genetic genealogy.
-However, unlike many DNA testing companies such as AncestryDNA, 23andMe, and FamilyTreeDNA, GEDmatch does not provide a DNA kit to collect your sample.
+GEDmatch is a non-profit company that focuses on genetic genealogy.
+However, unlike many genetic DNA testing companies such as AncestryDNA, 23andMe, and FamilyTreeDNA, GEDmatch does not provide a DNA testing kit to collect your sample.
 Instead, GEDmatch allows users to obtain a kit number by uploading their raw data to the platform.
-GEDmatch Genesis, the newest version of the software, allows users a number of tools for finding common ancestors, closest matches, and family members.
+If you are wondering whether GEDmatch is accurate, GEDmatch Genesis, the newest version of the software, allows users to access a number of tools that can also help you find common ancestors, closest matches, and family members.

 What to Know, Before You Start

-GEDmatch.com is not like Ancestry.com, FTDNA, or any other DNA testing company.
+When it comes to GEDmatch vs. Ancestry, FTDNA, or any other genetic DNA testing company, it is not like any of them.
 GEDmatch is much more complicated and is intended for amateur and professional genetic genealogists.
-The platform gives you a number of tools not found on any other platform.
+The platform gives you a number of tools that are not found on any other platform.

-However, these analysis tools are complex and are built for advanced users.
-If you are interested in becoming the genetic genealogist of your family check out this Wiki page on raw data analysis tools used in GEDmatch.
+However, GEDmatch’s DNA analysis tools are complex and are built for advanced users.
+If you are interested in becoming the genetic genealogist of your family, check out this Wiki page on raw data analysis tools used in GEDmatch.
 However, if you want to just learn how to get started and get the bare essentials from GEDmatch, read this beginner’s guide to get just that.

 Data Privacy and Law Enforcement

-When you use GEDmatch, your DNA data is then visible to any other users of the site, unless you specifically change your privacy settings.
+When you use GEDmatch Genesis, your DNA data is visible to any other user of the site, unless you specifically change your privacy settings.
 As such, GEDmatch offers the least privacy for your data.
 In fact, GEDmatch is used by a number of law enforcement agencies to search for criminals.
-While the actual criminal may not be in the database, the database is large enough that at least one of their close relatives has.
+While the actual criminal may not be in the database, the database is large enough that at least one of their close relatives is.
 This helps law enforcement identify a family, and has helped solve many cold cases.
 For example, the Golden State Killer was identified this way.